randomCodeGithub/react-quiz-app/README.md

 # Quiz app

-A simple application created with React.js, with the ифышс functionality: choosing one answer out of four possible, counting the correct answers, progress bar is shown during the quiz, at the end show the number of correct answers, quiz restart
+A simple application created with React.js, with the basic functionality: choosing one answer out of four possible, counting the correct answers, progress bar is shown during the quiz, at the end show the number of correct answers, quiz restart

 ## Demo